-Review of dominance and joint dominance
+Review of dominance and joint dominance status.

-status.
+- 14. (1) Where a telecommunications undertaking deemed to be dominant or jointly dominant by the Commission pursuant to section 40(1) or (5) of the Act and these Regulations, or by the Minister pursuant to section 40(2) of the Act and regulation 11, considers that it has lost its dominance or joint dominance with respect to a relevant market, it may apply to the Commission in writing to be classified as non-dominant or non-jointly dominant in that market. - (2) The provisions of regulation 12 shall apply mutatis mutandis to the procedure that shall be followed by the Commission in determining whether a telecommunications undertaking is no longer dominant or jointly-dominant. - (3) Where the Commission issues an order re-classifying as non-dominant or non-jointly dominant any operator or service provider that was classified as dominant or jointly dominant in its licence, the Minister shall amend any applicable terms in that licence to reflect the re-classification without the need for the procedures set out in section 35(2) of the Act. - (4) A telecommunications undertaking re-classified by the Commission as non-dominant or non-jointly dominant shall cease to be dominant or jointly dominant on the date provided for in regulation 12(1)(i).

-- 13. The Authority may establish, by rules which expand on and are not inconsistent with any aspect of the procedure provided for in paragraph 12, additional procedures for the assessment and determination of dominance and joint dominance, including the identification of documents and information to be submitted by telecommunications undertakings and other interested parties, applicable data formats, and times for submission of information - 14.
-(1) Where a telecommunications undertaking deemed to be dominant or jointly dominant by the Commission pursuant to section 40(1) or (5) and these Regulations, or dominant or jointly dominant by the Minister pursuant to section 40(2) and paragraph 11, considers that it has lost its dominance or joint dominance with respect to a relevant market, it may apply to the Commission in writing to be classified as non-dominant or non-jointly dominant in such market. - (2) The provisions of paragraph 12 shall apply mutatis mutandis to the procedure that shall be followed by the Commission in determining whether a telecommunications undertaking is no longer dominant or jointly-dominant. - (3) Should the Commission issue an order re-classifying as non-dominant or non-jointly dominant any operator or service provider that was classified as dominant or jointly dominant in its licence, the Minister shall amend any applicable terms in such licence to reflect such re-classification without the need for the procedures set forth in section 35(2). - (4) A telecommunications undertaking re-classified by the Commission as non-dominant or non-jointly dominant shall cease to be dominant or jointly dominant on the date provided for in paragraph 12(1)(i).
+List of dominant and jointly-dominant telecommunications undertakings.

-List of dominant and jointlydominant telecommunications undertakings.
-15. The Authority shall maintain on its website a list of any telecommunications undertakings that have been declared dominant and jointly-dominant and the markets relevant to those determinations.
+15. The Commission shall maintain on its website a list of any telecommunications undertakings that have been declared dominant and jointly-dominant and the markets relevant to those determinations.